samidakhani/bfs_ucs_search/README.md

 # bfs_ucs_search
-Python Code for BFS and UCS search
+Implementation of BFS and UCS search algorithms in python